The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures

 \subsection{The PML formulation}

-Since the major nonlinearity in the calculation of propagating values due to the Rayleigh expansion is reflected by the DtN operator, we consider the introduction of perfectly matched layer to truncate the unbounded domain and arrive at a polynomial eigenvalue problem.
+Since the major nonlinearity in the calculation of propagative wave numbers due to the Rayleigh expansion is reflected by the DtN operator, we consider the introduction of perfectly matched layer to truncate the unbounded domain and arrive at a polynomial eigenvalue problem.
 The perfectly matched layer technique, see \cite{ChenWu} for instance, under the case of quasi-periodic scattering is formally a complex coordinate stretching in the $x_{2}$-direction.
-Namely, along the $x_{2}$-direction, we introduce the absorbing PML layers in $\Omega_{H}^{\pm}$ of length $\delta$ respectively.
-The density of the PML is given by $s(x_{2})=s_{1}(x_{2})+is_{2}(x_{2})$, which satisfies that.
+Namely, along the $x_{2}$-direction, we introduce two PML layers with length $\delta$ outside $\Omega_{H}$.
+The density of the PML is given by $s(x_{2})=s_{1}(x_{2})+is_{2}(x_{2})$, which satisfies that

 Thus, the PML layers are given by